WebOfTrust/keri/docs/Q-and-A.md

 ## *Q: How does KERI fit in [the 10 principles of SSI](https://medium.com/metadium/self-sovereign-identity-principle-6-portability-4a7105dd0381) by Christopher Allen?

 KERI is not primarily about self-sovereign identity.
 KERI is primarily about autonomic identifiers, AIDs.
 That is: identifiers that are self managing.
 KERI provides proof of control authority over the identifier.
 What one does with the identifier is not constrained by KERI.
 But because the primary root of trust of an AID is a KEL which can be hosted by any infrastructure, any identity system (SSI or otherwise) built on top of KERI may also be portable.\
-So in my opnion portability of the associated identifiers is essential to any truly self-sovereign identity system.\
+So in my opinion portability of the associated identifiers is essential to any truly self-sovereign identity system.\
 (*SamMSmith*)

 Where Christopher Allen is talking about *portability of information* related to the identity, in KERI we take this a step further with the *portability of the identifier itself* with respect to its supporting infrastructure (aka spanning layer).
 Most `DID` methods do not have portable identifiers.
 They are locked to a given ledger.\